 Despite anything you might have heard, German silver AKA nickel silver actually contains no silver, and never did.
 It is an alloy of copper with a percentage of nickel added for durability, as well as the silvery color.
 The most common alloy for good traditional fretwire is about 18% nickel, 80% copper, and the rest traces of various other dreadful things such as zinc, lead and cadmium.
 Jescar's NS formula is 62% copper, 18% nickel, and 20% zinc.

 The "gold" wire referred to below as EVO wire is Jescar's proprietary nickel-free hypoallergenic alloy originally devised to make eyeglass frames for folks with nickel allergies.
 It contains no gold either, of course, and makes wonderful fretwire.
 I wish it was available in more sizes.
 As acceptance of this wire grows among players, I'm sure other sizes will be added.

 SS indicates Jescar's stainless steel wire.
 SS eats normal tools fairly fast, which means you have to buy diamond stuff if you work with it very often.
 I was once told by a gentleman at Jescar that it's not as durable as EVO, but he's since backpedaled, now saying it outperforms nickel but not stainless.
-I did enough stainless to know what it did to my tool budget, and saw that the frets still wore out pretty fast, and so I've stopped using it.
+I have done enough stainless to know what it did to my tool budget, and saw that the frets still wore out pretty fast, and so I've stopped using it.
 YMMV.
 I'll stick with nickel or—when I can—with EVO, which is a dream to install.
 It's the most durable fretwire I know of.

 I have rendered these charts in inches, to simplify comparisons, and have skipped most wires with nickel content lower than 18%.